CollinDietz/tdd-mocks-and-test-doubles/slides/tdd-and-mocks/subsections/how_to_use_in_c.md

 # Basic Expectations And Actuals

-- All mocking calls are make to the global mock object
+- All mocking calls are made to the global mock object
   - `mock()`
 - This has many available functions
 - The two most basic are